 Thereafter, the finance department will disburse the final payment to the employee.

 Cost and Separation

 There are certain costs associated with employee separation.
 The separation involves the elimination or replacement of the employee.
-It consists of both cost-cutting as well as cost-addition, depending on the two factors:-
+It includes both ‘cost-cutting’ as well as ‘cost-addition’, depending on the two factors:-

 - Elimination of employee position

 - Replacement of employee